rainbow-me/rainbowkit/README.md

 ## `ConnectButton`

-The `ConnectButton` component exposes the following props to customize its appearance.
+The `ConnectButton` component exposes several props to customize its appearance by toggling the visibility of different elements.

+These props can also be defined in a responsive format, e.g. `showBalance={{ smallScreen: false, largeScreen: true }}`, allowing you to customize its appearance across different screen sizes.
+Note that the built-in `"largeScreen"` breakpoint is `768px`.

 <table>
   <thead>